Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 When I want to buy an item on Vinted I always start with the search feature.
 I will show you some examples:

-As you can see I was looking to purchase a red velvet dress for my youngest daughter to wear for Christmas.
-I started by typing red velvet dress in the search bar and then looked at the results that loaded.
-The results were not good…!
+I was looking to purchase a red velvet dress for my youngest daughter to wear for Christmas.
+I typed red velvet dress in the search bar and then looked at the results that loaded.
+The results were not great…!

 Pay attention to your feed